vmware-archive/nerpa/doc/tutorial/tutorial.md

 ## Setup

-Installation instructions are found in the [README](../../README.md/#installation).
-To verify installation, confirm that the following environment variables are set:
+Instructions to build dependencies are found in the [README](../../README.md/#building-dependencies).
+To verify, confirm that the following environment variables are set:
 * `$NERPA_DEPS`, to the directory containing the `behavioral-model` directory.
 * `$DDLOG_HOME`, to the DDlog installation directory.
 Make sure `$PATH` includes the DDlog binary.